Plumbing Inspection Cost: What to Expect & When You Need One

 Professional plumbing inspection reports document every component of your system, typically including photographs or video of problem areas.
 Reports categorize findings by severity: immediate safety concerns, problems requiring near-term attention, and items to monitor over time.

 Detailed reports specify remaining lifespan estimates for major components like water heaters, describe material types throughout the system, and note code compliance issues that could affect insurance or resale.
-For items like PEX piping or shower cartridges, reports identify brands and models, making future replacement easier.
+Reports also identify potential plumbing code violations like missing expansion tanks or improperly vented fixtures, making future corrections easier to plan.

 Understanding Report Findings